 Ultimately, the goal is to create a great online resource for serious people wishing to learn about certain sites and wanting to help add to our knowledge about those sites.
 It will take some time, but we will get into the 21st century.

 Update, March 2020: We have finished scanning the Site Files and are scanning the notes and correspondence of various researchers who have donated their materials to the NEARA Archives.
-See the results at SiteDB.org.
+If you are a NEARA member, see the results at SiteDB.org.
 For an introduction to the site, please read Introduction.